I Love You, I'm Sorry

 "I Love You, I'm Sorry" is a song by the American singer-songwriter Gracie Abrams from her second studio album, The Secret of Us (2024).
-Interscope Records released it as the third single from the album on October 11, 2024.
+It was released as the third single from the album on October 11, 2024.
 The song was written by Abrams, Aaron Dessner, and Audrey Hobert, with production handled by Abrams and Dessner.
 It was recorded at Dessner's Long Pond Studio and at Smilo Sound; additional recording took place in Los Angeles.

 The song was deemed one of best tracks from The Secret of Us by The Sydney Morning Herald and Hot Press, while Rolling Stone considered it one of the best songs of the year.
 It peaked at number 14 on the Billboard Global 200 and reached the national charts of numerous countries.
 The track was certified gold in various countries; it was certified platinum in Belgium, Portugal and the United Kingdom, two-times platinum in New Zealand, three-times platinum in Brazil, and four-times platinum in Australia and Canada.
 It was nominated for Best Lyrics at the 2025 iHeartRadio Music Awards.

 "I Love You, I'm Sorry" is a continuation of Abrams's 2020 song "I Miss You, I'm Sorry", and provides a new outlook on the relationship first presented in the song.
 Though both tracks are sonically similar, "I Love You, I'm Sorry" contains more chaotic lyricism.
 Hobert directed the song's music video, which follows Abrams enjoying carefree moments before arriving late at an award party, receiving the "Asshole of the Year" award, and crowd surfing.
 She performed "I Love You, I'm Sorry" live for Vevo, at a rally for then-United States presidential candidate Kamala Harris, at Taylor Swift's the Eras Tour, on the Secret of Us Tour (2024–2025), and during her Saturday Night Live debut.